-Your answers to the questions you should ask yourself when preparing your analysis: Who, What, Where, When and Why can range in level of detail widely.
+Your answers to the questions you should ask yourself when preparing your analysis: Who, What, Where, When, and Why can range in level of detail widely.
 The more information you bring to IMPLAN, the more detailed your analysis can be defined.
 IMPLAN is based on Input-Output Analysis which quantifies the secondary demands supported across industries within a given Regional economy due to some primary economic effect.
-The primary, initial change or effect is entered into IMPLAN using Events by the analyst, you!
+The primary, initial change or direct effect is entered into IMPLAN using Events by the analyst, you!
 Therefore you need some information about the level of production, spending, or income/revenue generated from the economic Event you are analyzing.

 This article specifically speaks to defining the What element of your analysis, which corresponds to your Event Values and other Event Settings when entering your analysis into the application.

 The “What” element of your analysis simply refers to the quantified size of the economic Event you are analyzing.
 Who answers the Industry, Commodity, Institution or Income type responsible for the initial effect being analyzed.

 The more data brought into the application from outside of IMPLAN the more IMPLAN data points and averages are being replaced with the analyst’s known values or assumptions.
 More specificity is added to the analysis when more data is known about the effect and is incorporated in the setup of the analysis in the application.
 Doing so takes time, effort and attention to detail to prevent any unintended errors.
 Taking the time to add extra specificity to your analysis is recommended when the data to do so is available and that data is reliable, the “Who” of your analysis spends differently than the norm for this actor in the economy or how IMPLAN says they do, or the details of your analysis will be heavily criticized by your audience.

 INDUSTRY CONTRIBUTION ANALYSIS